-- 1. The Taxation (Annual Rates for 2017-2018, Employment and Investment Income, and Remedial Matters) Act which received royal assent on 29 March 2018 contains, amongst other measures, changes to improve the administration of the PAYE rules and to improve the collection of investment income information and the provision of GST information. - 2.
-From 1 April 2019, employers that are included in the online group of employers will be required to supply their employment income information electronically to Inland Revenue.
-An employer is in the online group if their gross amounts of tax payable for the preceding tax year exceeds \$50,000 or the amount set by Order in Council. - 3.
-Payers of investment income will be required to supply their investment income information electronically from 1 April 2020. - 4.
-GST registered persons whose taxable supplies exceed the threshold set by an Order in Council will be required to file their returns electronically.
-An Order in Council setting the threshold has yet to be made.
+- 1. This Operational Statement applies to the exemptions from electronic filing that the Commissioner may grant under sections 23G, 25P and 36BD(3).
+It does not apply to requests for variations from the requirement of the Act under sections 23Q and 25R.
+If a person has concerns with complying with the legislation outside the matters covered by this Statement, they should contact Inland Revenue immediately to discuss their situation. - 2.
+The Taxation (Annual Rates for 2017-2018, Employment and Investment Income, and Remedial Matters) Act 2018 contained, amongst other measures, changes to improve the administration of the PAYE rules and to improve the collection of investment income information and the provision of GST information. - 3.
+Employers that are included in the online group of employers are required to supply their employment income information electronically to Inland Revenue.
+An employer is in the online group if their gross amounts of tax payable for the preceding tax year exceeds \$50,000 or the amount set by Order in Council. - 4.
+Payers of investment income are required to supply their investment income information electronically. - 5.
+Currently there is no threshold set for GST registered persons to be required to file electronically.
+Thresholds are set and amended by Order in Council and may be amended at any time.

-5. An exemption from the requirement to file returns/supply information electronically will available for those who are unable to comply due to the lack, or inadequacy, of digital services.
+6. An exemption from the requirement to file/supply information electronically will be available for those who are unable to comply due to the lack, or inadequacy, of digital services.